-- 1 Average maximum temperature warmest in July and August. - 2 Average wind speed was slightly higher in winter, early spring and late fall.
-During the summer winds are moderate with the higher winds over open ground and generally from a westerly direction.
-Wind gusts during the summer were strongest from thunderstorm outflow winds or associated with frontal passages. - 3 August is consistently the driest month with weather records showing poor nighttime relative humidity recovery.
-During the daylight hours the relative humidity begins to drop substantially beginning at 0900 and remains low until 2100.
-These lows bottom at the lower teens around 1700-2000.
-In reviewing the weather history, there are also days in August where relative humidity values remained low for consecutive multiple twenty-four hour periods.

-- 4 Moisture events were lowest July through November from the statistics but caution should be used for October and November due to limited sampling.
-Relative humidity values will be higher for multiple days after wetting moisture of 0.10 inches to 0.50 inches. - 5 Continued drought conditions have begun to modify but have stressed large fuels while bug infestations are providing more standing dead fuels. - 6 Drought stressed conifer stands contributed to large fire spread, where high fire intensities did not allow for aggressive initial attack or fire suppression with ground forces due to safety concerns. - 7 Lightning occurrence usually begins in April with the heaviest occurrence in May and June.
+- 1. Average maximum temperature warmest in July and August. - 2.
+Average wind speed was strongest in winter, early spring and late fall.
+During the summer winds are moderate with the higher winds over open ground and from a westerly direction.
+Wind gusts during the summer were strongest from thunderstorm outflow winds. - 3.
+August is consistently the driest month with weather records showing poor nighttime relative humidity recovery.
+During the day light hours the relative humidity begins to drop substantially beginning at 0900 and remains low until 2100.
+These lows bottom at the lower teens around 1700-1800.
+In reviewing the weather history, there are also days in August where relative humidity values remained low for multiple twenty-four hour periods. - 4.
+Moisture events did occur in August, but were limited in location, content and duration.
+The remnants of these events kept the maximum relative humidity high in that particular area for a period of seven days after initiation. - 5.
+Continued drought conditions have begun to modify but have stressed large fuels. - 6.
+Drought and bug kill have stressed conifer stands and contributed to large fire spread, where high fire intensities did not allow for aggressive initial attack or fire suppression with ground forces due to safety concerns. - 7.
+Lightning occurrence usually begins in April with the heaviest occurrence in May and June.
 Dry Lightning is most prevalent July and August.